The Bankrate promise

 E-Trade and TD Ameritrade are two of the most popular online brokers, and both offer a lot that investors will like.
 You’ll get commission-free trades on stocks and ETFs, thousands of no-transaction-fee mutual funds to choose from and customer service options that are available 24/7.

 While these brokers have a lot in common, there are some subtle differences between the two offerings and future changes to be aware of.
 TD Ameritrade was purchased by Charles Schwab in 2020 and the companies expect integration to be complete sometime in 2023.
-So if you’re considering opening a new TD Ameritrade account, it’s worth looking at Schwab to see if you like their offering as well.
+So if you’re considering opening a new TD Ameritrade account, it’s worth looking at Schwab to see if you like their offering as well because accounts with TD Ameritrade will eventually be converted to Schwab.
 E-Trade was acquired by Morgan Stanley in 2020.

 So how do you know which one is right for you?
 That will depend on your unique circumstances and what features you’re looking for in an online broker.
 Here’s how E-Trade and TD Ameritrade compare on some of the most common features.